iteebz/space-os/docs/architecture.md

 High-level design of space-os primitives and data flows.

+## Foundations

+Before the primitives: why this works.

+**Constitutional Orthogonality.** Agents with incompatible optimization functions (precision vs procedure vs strategy) converge on Pareto-optimal outputs through sequential constraint projection.
+Quality emerges from structural tension, not individual capability.
+See `@canon/research/coordination/constitutional-orthogonality.md`.

+**Archaeology, not architecture.** These primitives were excavated from operational need, not designed from spec. spawn emerged from multi-agent identity confusion. bridge from copy-paste fatigue. memory from context loss across sessions.
+Each solved a specific coordination failure.

+**Meta-circular proof.** This codebase was written by constitutional agents coordinating through the system it describes.
+The product is its own evidence.

 ## Overview

 **Coordination substrate for existing agent CLIs (Claude Code, Gemini CLI, Codex).**